 2. Business updates

 He does this in a very engaging way.
-He divides his presentation into several parts (each part representing one business metric, e.g. monthly active users, net retention, NPS, monthly sales, etc.) and prepares a quiz question for each of the parts.
+He divides his presentation into several parts (each part representing one business metric, e.g. monthly active users, net retention, NPS, monthly sales, etc.) and often prepares a quiz question for each of the parts.

 So, instead of just presenting the numbers from the slides, he lets us have a guess at how we stand in terms of numbers.

 Not only is this more engaging, but it also makes us actively think about the business numbers and understand them.

 Plus, it adds a bit of a fun competition element to the all-hands meeting.

 After we go through the business results, we move to the next section where our team leads update us on the status of key business priorities.

 Typically, we have 3-5 main company projects/business objectives for the season and we use the all-hands meetings to update everyone on their progress.

 One by one, each of the leads of the project takes the stage for a few minutes and shares the most important news with the rest of us.